ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 <a id="ciba-flow"></a>
 ## 4.2.
 Client-Initiated Backchannel Authentication (CIBA)
-Client Initiated Backchannel Authentication (CIBA) enables a Data Recipient (Client) to initiate the authentication of an end-user at a Data Holder (OpenID Provider) by means of detached or out-band mechanisms **[FAPI-CIBA]**.
+Client Initiated Backchannel Authentication (CIBA) enables a Data Recipient (Client) to initiate the authentication of an end-user at a Data Holder (OpenID Provider) by means of decoupled or out-band mechanisms **[FAPI-CIBA]**.

 Authorisation server rules for **[FAPI-CIBA]** are covered under [section 5.2.2 of the FAPI CIBA profile](https://bitbucket.org/openid/fapi/src/master/Financial_API_WD_CIBA.md?fileviewer=file-view-default#markdown-header-522-authorization-server).